ThingSet/thingset.github.io/docs/2b_text_mode.md

 Publication messages are broadcast to all connected devices.
 No response is sent from devices receiving the message.

-The data nodes to be published via one channel (e.g. serial) can be configured using POST and DELETE requests to the pub/serial/IDs endpoint, as shown in the examples above.
+The data objects to be published via one channel (e.g. serial) can be configured using POST and DELETE requests to the pub/serial/IDs endpoint, as shown in the examples above.